 With experience, a broadcast technician can move into a supervisory position.
 Those who choose this path need good managerial skills.

 The US Bureau of Labor Statistics predicts that employment of broadcast technicians will grow more slowly than the average for all occupations through 2022.
 Competition for jobs will be intense.
 Those with hands-on experience will fare best.
 It is of the utmost importance to have experience operating complex equipment.

 Broadcast technicians earned a median annual salary of $37,880 and median hourly wages of $18.21 in 2012.

 Use the Salary Wizard at Salary.com to find out how much a broadcast technician currently earns in your city.

 A Day in a Broadcast Technician's Life:

 These are some typical job duties taken from online ads for broadcast technician positions found on Indeed.com:

-- Provide support with the installation, diagnosis and maintenance of on-air video, audio, RF, baseband, signal processing, transport and transmission equipment.
+- Provide support for the installation, diagnosis, and maintenance of on-air video, audio, RF, baseband, signal processing, transport and transmission equipment.